 To assist you in this, our training incorporates both personal and professional avenues of growth.
 Experiential training and the building of effective skills are emphasized over theoretical discussion.
 Role-play and expressive arts are used to help you understand the client’s experience and your own.

-In addition, to support you in accessing and developing your therapist Self, we ask interns and trainees to be abstinent from all recreational drug use, abuse of alcohol or prescription drugs, or any other addictive-compulsive behaviors for a minimum of one year before beginning our Training Program.
+In addition, to support you in accessing and developing your therapist Self, we ask Associates to be abstinent from all recreational drug use, abuse of alcohol or prescription drugs, or any other addictive-compulsive behaviors for a minimum of one year before beginning our Training Program.
 We have found that this supports the development of a mindful and receptive Therapist presence.

 Our orientation is wholistic, effective, and empowering to the client and therapist.
 Our work has evolved from seven primary influences:

 - The humanistic/transpersonal vision of each individual’s inherent ability to recover wholeness and tap into the Divine, using the therapy relationship as a vehicle for healing.